 The experiment is a proof-of-principle test for a target system capable of accepting a high-intensity 4 MW proton beam.
 The system allows for the production of copious pions which subsequently decay into muons.
-These muons are magnetically captured, accelerated and inserted into storage rings.
-An experiment at the CERN Proton Synchrotron that combines a free mercury jet target with a 15 T solenoid magnet and 14 GeV and 24 GeV proton beam was performed.
-It validates the target concept for producing an intense secondary source of muons.
-When combined with a beam bunch of $30 \times 10^{12}$ protons on the mercury target, this will generate a peak energy deposition of $\sim 100$ J/g.
-For this experiment, a pulsed solenoid was designed, which is capable of delivering a peak field of 15 T. The Hg jet loop system generates a mercury jet from 1 cm diameter nozzle with velocities up to 15 m/s.
+An experiment at the CERN Proton Synchrotron that combines a free mercury jet target with a 15 T solenoid magnet and 14 GeV and 24 GeV proton beam is performed.
+It validates the liquid type of target concept for production of an intense secondary source of muons.
+When interacted with a beam pulse of 30 $\times 10^{12}$ protons on the mercury target, this generates a peak energy deposition of ~ 125 J/g, which leads to the disruption of mercury target so that could result in low efficient target for particle production.
+For this experiment, a 15 T pulsed solenoid is designed.
+The Hg jet loop system generates a mercury jet from 1 cm diameter nozzle with velocity up to 15 m/s.
 An optical diagnostic system based on back-illuminated laser shadow photography is employed to investigate the mercury jet flow.
-Synchronized short laser light pulses are used to illuminate the target and freeze the motion of the jet.
+Synchronized short laser light pulses are used to illuminate and freeze the motion of the jet.
 A total of four optical imaging heads for each Viewport are mounted on the exterior of the primary containment vessel.
-Three high speed cameras are used to simultaneously collect images on three Viewports.
+Four high speed cameras are used to simultaneously collect images on four Viewports.
 Integrated all-in-one compact optical heads, consisting of ball lens, illumination fiber, objective lens, and imaging fiber bundle, are placed at the radius of curvature of a retro-reflector allowing for the illumination and imaging collection on one side of the mercury primary containment vessel.
 Due to the short time of frame rate, the time delay from the light source to the image arrival at the camera CCD is adjusted considering the delay from the electronics as well as the fiber-optics.
-The optimum timing delay is judged by the uniformity of consecutive collected image brightness as well as the triggering signal pulse on the oscilloscope for each component of device.
-The trigger timing is adjusted using the response of the scintillating fiber on the oscilloscope with respect to the beam triggering timing.
-The motions of mercury jet for 0.4 s at Viewport 1, 3, and 4 and for 1.6 ms at Viewport 2 are collected, respectively, which enables us to give both the overall jet condition at upstream (downstream) and the accurate motion of jet at midstream, where the magnetic induction field is maximum and the center of beam-jet interaction is positioned.
-Image processing provides some information on the mercury jet thickness at various magnetic induction field strengths and velocities, i.e., the optical diagnostic observation shows the effects of the magnetic force on the cross-sectional distortion of mercury jet caused by the Lorentz force.
-In addition, the image analysis reveals the jet instability which might be caused by the strong induced axial magnetic induction field, which is possibly the onset of a quadrupole effect.
-Nevertheless, the experimental results clearly show that the magnetic induction field stabilizes the mercury jet by smoothing out the edges of the otherwise turbulent mercury flow, as previously reported in the literatures (Shercliff 1956, Gold 1962, Kozyrev 1981, Bernshtam 1982).
-The comprehensive optical diagnostic method allows us to have a better understanding of the behavior of a conducting jet moving in a high magnetic induction field environment.
-It plays a key role as a primary diagnostic of free mercury jet interacting with an intense proton beam under high-magnetic induction field.
-The optical diagnostics will allow us to interpret the beam-jet interaction length caused by the energy deposition from the proton beam as well as the splash velocity on the mercury jet surface with the aid of the high speed camera.
+The optimum timing delay is judged by the uniformity of consecutive collected image brightness as well as the triggering signal pulse on the oscilloscope for each component of device, so that timing of the motion of jet is validated.
+Also, note that the trigger timing is adjusted using the response of the scintillating fiber on the oscilloscope with respect to the beam triggering timing.
+The motions of mercury jet at Viewport 1, 2, 3 and 4, which enables to understand mercury jet condition at upstream, midstream, and downstream.
+Image processing provides the mercury jet thickness at various magnetic field strengths.
+The optical diagnostic observation shows the effects of the magnetic field on the distortion of mercury jet.
+In addition, it reveals the jet instability which might be caused by the strong induced axial magnetic field, which is possibly the onset of a quadrupole effect.
+Nevertheless, the experimental results clearly show that the magnetic field stabilizes the mercury jet by smoothing out the edges of the otherwise turbulent mercury flow, as previously reported in the literatures (Shercliff 1956, Gold 1962, Kozyrev 1981, Bernshtam 1982).
+The comprehensive optical diagnostic method allows us to have a better understanding of the behavior of a conducting jet moving in a high magnetic field environment.

-In order to achieve an understanding of liquid metal flow in a magnetic field, magnetohydrodynamic equations considering Lorentz force effect based on the Navier-Stokes equations as well as Maxwell equations are presented.
-The jet height is measured as a function of the magnetic field strength.
-The suppression of vorticity by the perpendicular magnetic field is introduced and the Stuart number gives the magnetic field effect.

-Such a reducing effect in rotational motion on the jet surface is observed qualitatively.
-As a result, the rotational motion of jet on the surface becomes more two dimensional motion of flow and thus the jet surface is more stabilized.
+In order to achieve an understanding of conducting flow in a magnetic field, magnetohydrodynamic equations considering Lorentz force effect based on the Navier-Stokes equations as well as Maxwell equations are studied.
+Also, the suppression of vorticity by the perpendicular magnetic field is studied based on the role of Stuart number.
+As a result, the rotational motion of jet on the surface becomes more two dimensional motion of flow and thus the jet surface is more stabilized, which is observed qualitatively.